renatojobal/safebox/README.md

-# safebox
+# Safebox

-Its a arduino code to control the safe box access
+Its an arduino code to control the access to a safebox using the MRC522 kit and a servomotor. :)

+Author: renatojobal